Help improve your experience of MyMarsden

 Young man checking smartphone credit alex nemo hanse unsplash

-In March 2023 the Royal Marsden upgraded the electronic patient record system with a new platform called Connect.
-As part of the system upgrade, we introduced a new patient app and website called MyMarsden.
+In March 2023, the Royal Marsden successfully upgraded its electronic patient record system by launching a new platform called Connect which is provided by Epic.
+As part of this upgrade, we introduced a new patient-facing Portal available via app or webpage named MyMarsden.
+MyMarsden is a window into your medical records.

 Patient and family member looking at tablet